ManpreetSinghBedi/Testing1/README.md

 # Testing1
-Vehiculum Manager is a complete solution for management of the vehicles.
+1. Vehiculum Manager is a complete solution for management of vehicles.
+2. Vehicle Types are Cars and 2-Wheelers only.